-Canopy Market, the outdoor weekend market at King’s Cross returns on July 10.
-This time, in a new location at Coal Drops Yard.
+Canopy Market, the outdoor weekend market at King’s Cross is back at West Handyside Canopy.
 Browse the stalls for the best farm-fresh produce plus fashion, art and homewares from independent designer-makers.
+Delicious street food and drinks to boot.
 Friday 11-7, Sat 11-6 and Sun 12-6.

 The ultimate alfresco shopping experience

 Set canal-side just a short walk from King’s Cross station, the restored railway arches of Coal Drops Yard are home to London’s most eclectic mix of stores from established names and emerging brands, alongside cafés, bars and dining spots.
 There are more than 50 stores, bars and restaurants to discover.
 Find out more here.